-An ECG will reveal sinus tachycardia; which may be due to asthma, albuterol or theophylline.
+An ECG will reveal sinus tachycardia, which may be due to asthma, albuterol, or theophylline.

 A chest x-ray is an important test, especially if patients have a history of risk of the potential foreign body or possible infection.
-Chest CT scan is done in patients with recurrent symptoms who do not respond to therapy.
+A Chest CT scan is done in patients with recurrent symptoms who do not respond to therapy.